jlinoff/jlinoff.github.io/README.md

 to install any Grafana or database specific software.

 * The project is available [here](https://github.com/eSentire/grape).

+## Grok
+Grep-like tool written uin go that searches for files that match regular expressions using concurrency to improve performance.

+* The project is available [here](https://github.com/eSentire/grok).

+## Lock Files
+A python command line tool name `lock_files` to lock (encrypt) or unlock (decrypt) multiple files using the Advanced Encryption Standard (AES) algorithm and a common password.
+This version works in python2 and python3 and can be compatible with openssl.

+* The project is available [here](https://github.com/eSentire/lock_files).

 ## Quantum Safe Password Manager
 The quantum safe password manager (`qspm`) is a single page application (SPA) demonstration